idootop/tauri-plugin-cors-fetch/README.md

 ## Limitation

-1. **No Custom CSP Policy Support**: By default, all HTTP/HTTPS requests will be redirected to [tauri-plugin-http](https://docs.rs/crate/tauri-plugin-http).
+1. **No Custom CSP Policy Support**: By default, all HTTP/HTTPS requests will be redirected to local native requests.
 2. **No XMLHttpRequest Support**: The plugin is designed specifically to work with the modern `fetch` API and does not support `XMLHttpRequest` (XHR) requests.

 ## License